 - Double vision when looking with one eye

-When prescription eyeglasses and contacts don't provide clear vision for cataracts sufferers, the only other treatment option is surgery.
-Our doctors serving West Central Ohio can replace your cataracts and with an artificial lens to restore your vision.
+When prescription eyeglasses and contacts don't provide clear vision for cataract sufferers, the only other treatment option is surgery.
+Our doctors serving West Central Ohio can remove your cataracts and replace your natural lens with an artificial lens to restore your vision.

 What Are the Risk Factors for Developing Cataracts?

 Patients who are more at risk for developing cataracts include those who:

 - Have high blood pressure